 PALSave supports student success and retention by fostering the use of Open Educational Resources (OER).
 It provides collaborative resources and a framework for OER awareness, education, and engagement.
 In addition, it funds and supports faculty adoptions of affordable learning materials to enhance the teaching and learning missions of private higher education in Indiana.

 The PALNI Affordable Education Initiatives Task Force developed this preliminary project plan in order to identify components for future work in the arena of affordable and open education.
 This plan is a result of an extensive environmental scan of peer consortial affordable education programs.
-This handout outlines major activities for PALSave initiated in summer of 2018 when PALNI joined in the Open Textbook Network.

 The cost problem is not only significant, but growing at an alarming rate: student loan debt has doubled in the last decade, and the price of textbooks is increasing at a rate three times that of inflation.
 Moreover, costs of traditional educational materials is found to have a negative effect on student performance and retention.